Teacher training course

-- a) You are invited to a selection interview at Mint International House Ljubljana or a telephone/Skype interview; or
+- You are invited to a selection interview at Mint International House Ljubljana or a telephone/Skype interview;

-- b) We request additional information before your application can be taken further; or
+- We request additional information before your application can be taken further;

 You will be interviewed, and informed at the end of the interview as to whether or not you are to be offered a place.